Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis: Experiments

-\begin{remark} When computing the Jordan chains associate to just one eigenvalue, the computation of a {\KrylovGS} in \Cref{alg:ker-f(A)-lbar-generators} can be shortened by combining it with the computation of the minimal annihilating polynomials as follows.
-In the algorithm for computing the minimal annihilating polynomials, a pseudo minimal annihilating polynomial is computed as $\pi'_{A,\e}(\lambda)=f(\lambda)^{\ell'_\e}g'_{\e}(\lambda)$.
-Then, after computing $g'_{\e}(A)\e$, it is tested whether $f(A)^{\ell'_\e}g'_{\e}(A)\e=\0$.
-If it is satisfied, $g'_{\e}(A)\e$ can be used as an element in the {\KrylovGS}, hence the computation in \Cref{alg:ker-f(A)-lbar-generators} can be omitted (see \cite{taj-oha-ter2018}). \end{remark}
+When computing the Jordan chains associated to just one eigenvalue, the computation of a {\KrylovGS} in \Cref{alg:ker-f(A)-lbar-generators} can be shortened by combining it with the computation of the minimal annihilating polynomials (see \Cref{rem:omit}).